ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 It is nice to have them around.<br/>
 We find requirements on both ends - planning and testing - but what about coding?<br/>
 They are nowhere to be found in our code.<br/>
-We as Developers look at those requirements and use them to make needed changes<br/>
-to different parts of our software to fullfill them.<br/>
 They shape our code, but the requirement itself is nowhere to be found - they have no place.<br/>
 Not a great way to treat your friend.<br/>